DawidG-WSEI/Sem3ASPLab1/README-template.md

 Navigate to https://localhost:5001.
 The application will automatically reload if you change any of the source files.

+> Note: I've changed 5000; 5001 to 5001;5002 these are as it seems 2 alt ports, both pages and api are served on the same port bu ton different routes as it seems.
+To access API: `/api`; To access frontend dunno yet.

 ## Code Styles & Formatting

 The template includes [EditorConfig](https://editorconfig.org/) support to help maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 The **.editorconfig** file defines the coding styles applicable to this solution.